 - the Health and Safety Executive - what to include in your COVID-19 risk assessment provides a useful template to help you undertake your own COVID-19 risk assessment

 - for workplaces without union representation, union health and safety representatives are available upon request to support the development of workplace risk assessments

-- Healthy Working Lives has published a return to work tool-kit to help you plan for staff returning to the workplace
+- Healthy Working Lives has published a return to work toolkit to help you plan for staff returning to the workplace

 - Scottish Hazards can provide health and safety advice

-Supporting workers on the highest risk list
+Supporting staff on the highest risk list

-Advice is available for people on the highest risk list (previously known as the shielding list) about how to keep yourself safe at work.
+Read the advice for people on the highest risk list (previously known as the shielding list) about how to keep yourself safe at work.

 Compliance self-assessment tool